JuliaDataScience/JuliaDataScience/contents/df_end.md

 """)
 ```

-With this function, we can now filter out all the rows for which `name` equals "Alice"
+With such a function, we can now filter out all the rows for which `name` equals "Alice"

 ```jl
 sco("""